 Sony XG83 4K HDR TV (available in 43, 49 inches): Like last year’s model, the XG83 only offers the most basic X1 Processor and 4K X-Reality Pro Upscaler.
 You'll still get 4K HDR pictures. but they probably won't look nearly as good as they will on the X9000F and above.
 That said, you can display HDR10 and Hybrid Log Gamma - and the XG83 sports a stylish aluminium body.
-Currently only announced for UK.
+Currently only announced for UK, starting at £999.

 Sony XG81 4K HDR TV (available in 43, 49, 55, 65 inches): Down to the X-Reality processor, meaning you won’t get as advanced picture processing as above, but you do get a far wider range of model sizes with the XG81 - with only a ‘brushed aluminium look’ though.
 Currently only announced for UK.

 UK models: KD-43XG8196, KD-49XG8196, KD-55XG8196, KD-65XG8196 (available now)

 Sony XG80 4K HDR TV (available in 43, 49, 55, 65, 75 inches): Comparable to the XG81, but more basic dimming zones, and a 75-inch model to make up for it.
 Announced for UK / US.